KatoKode/RBTree/README.md

 ---

 # INTRODUCTION
-This is an Assembly Language implementation of a (Red-Black) RB-Tree.
-The (Red-Black) RB-Tree is implemented as a shared-library with a C interface.
+This is an Assembly Language implementation of a Red-Black-Tree.
+The Red-Black-Tree is implemented as a shared-library with a C interface.
 There is also a C demo program.

-The (Red-Black) RB-Tree implementaton is based on the implementation found in:
+The Red-Black-Tree implementaton is based on the implementation found in:

 Introduction to Algorithms, 3rd ed. by Cormen, Leiserson, Rivest, and Stein